Lanarkshire Campus

 Tissue specimen examination laboratory

-This laboratory will be used to provide support in pathology analysis through histology.
+This laboratory is used to provide support in pathology analysis through histology.
 This diagnostic technique helps visualise cell infiltration of tissues that can be indicative of disease states (autoimmunity, tissue remodelling, necrosis, tumour growth etc).

 Fluorescent Microscopy suite